abbyssoul/libsolace/README.md

 ## Design
-Design of the library is inspired by various functional language elements that can be found in other languages such as Rust and Java.
+The design of the library is inspired by various functional language elements that can be found in other languages such as Rust and Java.
-- Fixed size integral types:
+- Fixed-size integral types:
     - Fix sized integral types:
         - int{8,16,32}
         - uint{8,16,32}
         - float{32,64}
 - OOP Memory management interface:
-	- MemoryView – a OOP way of dealing with raw memory that knows it’s size and has associated destructor.
+    - MemoryView – a OOP way of dealing with raw memory that knows its size and has associated destructor.
-	- MemoryManager – a custom memory allocator that can be locked to control memory allocation after initialisation.
+    - MemoryManager – a custom memory allocator that can be locked to control memory allocation after initialization.
 - Immutable String (for those who are from Java land) with StringBuilder.
 - Optional<> - optional monad.
 - Result<> - Either monad.
 A good alternative to throwing an exception.
-- Fixed size collections:
+- Fixed-size collections:
     - ArrayView: a memory view as a collection of objects.
     - Array: Fixed-size array (dynamically allocated on the heap)
     - ArrayBuilder: variable-length collection